konczyk/8puzzle/README.md

 Solve the 8-puzzle problem using the A* search algorithm.

+## Task

+Rearrange the blocks so that they are in order, using as few moves as possible.
+Blocks can be slided horizontally or vertically into the blank square.

+## Implementation constraints
+- Fixed public API for `Board` and `Solver`
+- All `Board` methods should have a running time proportional to n<sup>2</sup>
+in the worst case
+- Priority Queue for A* algorithm implementation
+- `Board` and `Solver` should not call library functions except those in `java.lang` and `java.util`

 ## Examples

 Build project:

     $ ./gradlew assemble

+Client options:

+    $ java -cp build/libs/8puzzle.jar PuzzleClient -h

 Try to solve a solvable puzzle read from the standard input: